 When Jacob and I completed our hike, Matt and Noah were waiting for us at the campground next to the Nature Center.
 We all basked in the glow of accomplishing what, to each of us, was a very personal encounter.
 Matt and Noah were in it for the exercise and to attempt a land-speed record.
 Jacob and I had focused on nature appreciation.
-We rewarded everyone’s hard work with T-shirts and a postcard to mark our accomplishment.
-But we also had our memories, and a new challenge for the next year.
+We rewarded everyone’s hard work with T-shirts and a postcard to mark our accomplishments.
+But we also had our memories and a new challenge for the next year.

 “I never knew how tricky these dune trails could be until we ran them,” said my husband.

 “But you completed it, and that’s a huge accomplishment!
 Keeping up with Noah is no small task.”
 I reminded him.
 He grinned modestly, but I could tell that he was pleased at the compliment.

 Wrapping up a great day!